Top Links

 Freesat broadcasts from the Astra group of satellites positioned at 28.2º East and the Eurobird satellite at 28.5º East above the Equator.
 If you have a dish that works with Sky Digital, it should work with Freesat.

-BBC Channels are broadcast on the Astra 2D sat, and the Freesat EPG is is broadcast from Eurobird 1.
+BBC Channels are broadcast on the Astra 2D sat, and the Freesat EPG is broadcast from Eurobird 1.
 Want to chat about sats?
 Use our forum.

 I'm outside the UK.
 Can I get Freesat?